kendrasc/Andean_Amylase_Project/README.md

 # Amylase

-Location of all created code and data associated with the Andean Amylase project.
+Location of all created code and data associated with the paper "Adaptive Increase of Amylase Gene Copy Number in Peruvians Driven by Potato-rich Diets".